Ronnie Brown

 The aggregate industry is a vital asset to everyday life.
 Without it, the roads, bridges, buildings, and sidewalks that we encounter on a daily basis wouldn’t be as reliable and structured as they are.

-To ensure a project is both safe and able to stand up over time, the individual aggregate particles must be a certain size and have a specific uniformity.
+To ensure a project's safety and longevity, the individual aggregate particles must be a certain size and have a specific uniformity.
 This is where particle analysis comes in.

 To ensure your particle analysis process is efficient and effective, four main pieces of aggregate testing equipment can be used: